yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 By using `-resume` flag, the resulting files from previous analysis are simply copied to folder 'results' directory.

 ### Understanding nextflow channels and operators
 We don't spend time here learning different ways of creating channels and operators.
-But it is worth noting that there are different chanels and operators as core features if nextflow.
+But it is worth noting that there are different chanels and operators as core features of nextflow.
 [Channels](https://www.nextflow.io/docs/latest/channel.html) are like streams of files (or parameter values) you put through your pipeline and also support different data types like `file`, `val` annd `set`

 Here are few examples on how one can create channels in nextflow script:
 ```nextflow